contentful/widget-sdk/docs/analytic_events/editor_load.md

   * `load_ms`: number of ms since initial load

 *Notes:*
- - Either `sharejs_connected` or `links_rendered` can finish first, depending on ShareJS and CMA speed and whether there are any links to be rendered in the first place.
- - `doc_connected` - in case ShareJS is disabled - is expected to finish together or just the fraction of a second after `entity_loaded`.
+ - `doc_connected` is expected to finish together or just the fraction of a second after `entity_loaded`.
  - We currently only trigger this event for entry editor slides, not for asset and bulk editor slides.

 ## Change-log